tcarion/CbrnAlert/README.md

 To build and run the app in a production environment using Docker, follow these steps.

 #### Prerequisites
-*   Ensure [Docker Compose](https://docs.docker.com/compose/install) is installed on your system.
+*   Ensure [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install) are installed on your system.

 #### Steps